VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 }
 ```

-Make similar menu for Shoes category or download theВ TopMenuNodeModel.cshtml and replace theВ ~/Views/Shared/DisplayTemplates/TopMenuNodeModel.cshtml
+Make similar menu for Shoes category or download the TopMenuNodeModel.cshtml and replace the ~/Views/Shared/DisplayTemplates/TopMenuNodeModel.cshtml

 After all steps are completed you should be able to see the just created store, categories and items on the default web page of the project.
 There should be a Shoes category like on the screenshot below: